 It’s no secret that we have great partners at United Way of Metro Chicago.
 We’re able to join forces with some of the best, brightest and most benevolent business leaders across the region in our fight for stronger communities.
-While there are endless ways that our corporate partners invest in the neighborhoods we serve, we wanted to highlight a few that are making significant strides toward improving outcomes in strategic and creative ways.
+While there are endless ways that our corporate partners invest in the neighborhoods we serve, we wanted to highlight a few that are making significant strides toward improving outcomes.

 BMO Harris Bank

 Wells Fargo has been a champion of communities in need and a dedicated partner of United Way for years.
 In 2016, they decided to focus their efforts to strategically invest in bringing critical resources to one neighborhood.
-Their three-year financial commitment to the Austin Neighborhood Network has helped to increase access to quality early childhood learning opportunities for families in need and enhance skills development and job referral programs within the neighborhood.
+Their three-year financial commitment to the Austin Neighborhood Network has helped improve families’ access to quality early-childhood learning opportunities and job skills development and referral programs within the neighborhood.
 This focused approach is also reflected in their volunteerism, with Wells Fargo team members spending the majority of their volunteer hours in the Austin community.

 A leading advocate of our work in education, Exelon partnered with United Way of Metro Chicago to create the Stay in School Initiative (SIS).
-This program selects students in 9th – 12th grade from some of the most underserved communities in our region and provides them with the tools and mentorship they need for high school graduation and college/career readiness.
-A key element of the Stay in School Initiative is the Saturday mentoring workshops, which are lead by Exelon employees and help students learn basic skills such as resume writing, business basics, keys to networking and the dos and don’t of interviewing.
+This program selects students in 9th – 12th grade from some of the most underserved communities in our region and provides them with the tools and mentorship they need to make it to high school graduation and prepare for college or a career.
+A key element of the Stay in School Initiative is the Saturday mentoring workshops, which are lead by Exelon employees and help students learn basic skills such as resume writing, business basics, keys to networking and the dos and don’ts of interviewing.
 Since 2005, the Stay in School Initiative has served an average of 2,250 students per year.

 These are just a few of the ways our corporate partners are making an impact.
 There are countless others who are dedicated to the work of United Way and our agency partners and are instrumental in the work we do.
-If your organization is interested in partnering with United Way, contact Risa Davis at email@example.com.
+If your organization is interested in partnering with United Way, contact Katie Jozwik at email@example.com.